bekk/bekk-christmas/post/thecloud/pubsub.md

 **No more low-hanging fruits**

 However, now that we are starting to hit some physical and theoretical limitations, these low-hanging fruits are gone.
-The shift away from small, inefficient data centres towards much larger cloud and hyperscale data centres seems evident.
+The shift away from small, inefficient data centers towards much larger cloud and hyperscale data centers seem sevident.
 The Lawrence Berkeley National Laboratory [estimated](https://newscenter.lbl.gov/2016/06/27/data-centers-continue-proliferate-energy-use-plateaus/) that if 80 percent of servers in the U.S. were moved over to optimized hyperscale facilities, this would result in a 25 percent drop in their energy usage.
 A prediction by the IAE is that this trend is already on its way, as illustrated in the chart below.

 ![](/assets/tc-15-hyperscale.png)